bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

   _Git is a valuable tool for development team because it provides the following features:_

-    _- Ability to share and work on source code in a distributed manner_
+    *- Ability to share and work on source code in a distributed manner*

-      _- Each developer can have their own copy of the source code which then can be merged back to the original_
+      - Each developer can have their own copy of the source code which then can be merged back to the original

-    _- Ability to save, track, and rollback changes made to the source code_
+    - Ability to save, track, and rollback changes made to the source code

     _- Ability for 2 or more developers to work on source code without the risk of overwriting each other's work_